What a Crash Victim Should Do Next

 Scene evidence

-Wide shots, intersection layout, lane markings, signals, debris, skid marks, weather, roadway defects, close-up damage, plates, VINs, tow tags, and business markings.
+Wide shots, intersection layout, lane markings, traffic signals, signs, debris, skid marks, weather, roadway defects, close-up damage, plates, VINs, tow tags, and business markings.

 Witness evidence